teambit/docs/docs/reference/migration.md

 ## Export Harmony Components

-It's recommended to start with creating a different set of scopes for this flow when you get started, as you can't create Harmony scopes with the same names as existing v14 collections.
+It's recommended to start with creating a different set of scopes for this flow when you get started, as you can't create Harmony scopes with the same names as existing v14 scopes.

 ### Create scopes